LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 * **Leaning Tower of Pisa** - is the freestanding bell tower, of the cathedral of the Italian city of Pisa, known worldwide for its nearly four-degree lean, the result of an unstable foundation.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-23-28-49.png)
-* **Lake Como** - in Northern Italy’s Lombardy region, is an upscale resort area known for its dramatic scenery, set against the foothills of the Alps.
+* **Lake Como** - Another popular destination to travelers in Northern Italy’s Lombardy region, is an upscale resort area known for its dramatic scenery, set against the foothills of the Alps.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-23-29-49.png)
 * **Amalfi Coast** - is a 50-kilometer stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula, in the Campania region.
 It’s a popular holiday destination, with sheer cliffs and a rugged shoreline dotted with small beaches and pastel-coloured fishing villages.